 - A small notebook or notes app.

 Unscrew the adjustment ring (or numbered dial) completely.
 On the Q2 and K1, lift it off the shaft.
 On the C2, turn the bottom dial counter-clockwise until it stops, then a quarter turn more to free it.
-Why it matters: factory markings assume the burrs were aligned perfectly at the factory.
-They often aren’t, which is the single biggest reason published recipes don’t reproduce.
+Factory markings assume the burrs were aligned perfectly at the assembly line.
+They often aren’t.
+That one misalignment is the single biggest reason published recipes refuse to reproduce on your grinder.

 Hold the grinder upright, empty.
-Slowly turn the adjustment ring clockwise (finer) until you feel the inner burr just kiss the outer burr — you’ll feel a faint scrape if you turn the handle.
+Slowly turn the adjustment ring clockwise (finer) until you feel the inner burr just kiss the outer burr.
+You’ll feel a faint scrape if you turn the handle.
 Back off one click.
-This is your true zero.
-Mark it with a dot of nail polish or a pencil scratch so you never lose it.
+That is your true zero.
+Mark it with a dot of nail polish or a pencil scratch so you never lose it again.

 From zero, count clockwise outward (coarser):